Just a Little Bit of Bacon

 While kohlrabi has long been popular in parts of Europe and in India (and other parts of Asia), it has never really caught on in the USA.
 Is it the shape?
 The knobby appearance?
 A chicken and egg thing where you can’t try it if you can’t find it?
 I don’t know!
 All I know is that it tastes great, has all sorts of health benefits, and belongs on your dinner table.
 Embrace the weird looking veggies.
 Life is dull if all we eat are green beans and romaine lettuce.

-Now let me put my food nerd hat on and tell you all about kohlrabi!
+Now let me put my food nerd hat on and tell you exactly what is kohlrabi!

 What is Kohlrabi?